 Congratulations to your son or daughter for successfully completing 5th grade.
 I am certain that each of them will be successful next year as well.

 The summer reading list is enclosed with your child’s report card.
 I have chosen four possible novels for the students.
 They are to choose two of them to read this summer.
 All students are required to read at least two novels this summer.
 Attached is a list of the novels from which they may make their selections.
 In addition to the choice of books, students have a choice of activities for follow up.
 They are listed with the summaries of each book.
-The completed project will be due by the end of the first FULL week of school (Friday, August 25th).
+The completed project will be due by the end of the first FULL week of school.
 These activities will be graded and averaged into the first quarter reading grade.
+Please remember to remind your child to complete their summer reading neatly.
+They may use the computer to type up their project or write it with their best cursive handwriting.
+I look forward to seeing their project in August.

 Summer Reading for Rising Sixth Graders